 privacy policies, collection methods, and types of consents of third parties be reviewed before accepting personal data from third-party data sources.

 document and, where necessary, seek consent where the software develops or acquires additional information about individuals.

+NOTE: These requirements are specifically for personal data that is collected through a thrid party.
+The general requirements as documented in the above sections also apply.

 Uses and Disclosures